-Most itineraries last for at least seven days, and usually focus on either the northern or southern dive sites.
+Most itineraries last for at least seven days and usually focus on either the northern or southern dive sites.
 The size of the dive group, the level of luxury onboard and what’s included in the trip all depends on your budget and the operator that you choose.
-Generally speaking, you can expect to benefit from knowledgeable dive professionals, comfortable accommodation and excellent cuisine - in addition to the wonder of the dive sites themselves.
+Generally speaking, you can expect to benefit from knowledgeable dive professionals, comfortable accommodations and excellent cuisine in addition to the wonder of the dive sites themselves.

 Perhaps the most amazing thing about Red Sea diving is that this wealth of world-class experiences comes at an incredibly low cost.
 Egyptian tourism has taken a significant knock in recent years thanks to safety concerns raised by terrorist attacks and political instability in some areas of the country and as such, many dive centers are offering rock-bottom prices in an attempt to revive the industry.
 Diving hotspots including Sharm el-Sheikh, Hurghada and Marsa Alam are still considered safe by UK and US travel advisories.